-A past pupil of McLaren High School, Jack joined CYP in August 2019 as a Modern Apprentice in Hospitality and Outdoor Adventure Tourism.
+A former pupil of McLaren High School, Jack joined CYP in August 2019 as a Modern Apprentice in Hospitality and Outdoor Adventure Tourism.
 Jack quickly settled into the post and completed his Hospitality MA in March 2020, along with a variety of outdoor courses.
 Jack demonstrated a natural ability for youth work, and after becoming involved in the delivery of our youth clubs he stayed with the organisation to complete a Modern Apprenticeship in Youth Work.
 He now works in a full time role as part of our youth team.
-Jack's goal is to visit every country in Europe and so far has managed 15.
-Jack motto in life is “A day without laughter is a day wasted”
+Jack's goal is to visit every country in Europe and so far he has managed 15.

 Mark is a retired Chartered Accountant who has lived in Callander for over 20 years and has four grown up children, who went to school locally, and 3 grandchildren who led to his interest in helping young people develop.
 Mark joined CYP as a Trustee in 2015 and became Chair in 2018.
 Mark's career in business has spanned diverse sectors of the economy from the Drinks industry to Construction via hi-tech Manufacturing and White Goods.
 He spent 14 years at Balfour Beatty in a number of senior roles, latterly as Managing Director of their Power Systems operations.
 He is also Chair of Rural Stirling Housing Association.
 He is a keen rugby fan, enjoys walking in the local countryside, listening to rock music and is an enthusiastic motorist.

 Gael grew up in the local area and her very first involvement with CYP came as a senior pupil at McLaren High School.
 She was part of a group who were trying to source funding to support young people in the area.
 Gael went on to work in education and she is now the principle teacher at Kippen Primary.
-She joined CYP’s Board of Trustees around 5 years ago and has enjoyed playing an active role in supporting our work.
+She joined CYP’s Board of Trustees around 7 years ago and has enjoyed playing an active role in supporting our work.
 On occasion, she has even been known to get behind the bar to help out with events and functions!

 Marc has enjoyed serving McLaren High School and its wider community as Headteacher since August 2013.
 Previously he was the Depute Headteacher at Dalziel High School in Motherwell.
 His teaching career began in Galashiels Academy as Teacher of Home Economics in 1997.
 He is passionate about equality, fairness and respect and has an unshakeable belief that all students - regardless of background - have an absolute entitlement to the best possible opportunities.

 Brian is a former work based learning manager for Scotland’s Rural College and has experience in the delivery of land based further education including SVQ’s/National Certificates and Higher National Certificates.
 Brian has a strong interest around social inclusion and expanding further education and practical skills training to disadvantaged individuals and groups.
 As well as his trustee role, Brian comes in a couple of times a week to look after the garden and outdoor spaces at CYP.
 Through this, he works 1-1 with some of our young people to help teach them the basics of gardening.